 Team members spend a lot of time looking for papers, pursuing approvals, switching applications, checking on work, and other tasks that take time away from productive work.
 Part of the problem is not knowing where to communicate.

-If team members don't know where information is provided (like your project plan or timetable), they'll have to go through different tools or ask several coworkers to discover it.
+If team members don't know where information is provided, like your software project plan or application modernization roadmap, they'll have to go through different tools or ask several coworkers to discover it.
 As a result, teams who are unsure where to communicate about work have a tougher difficulty getting the job done.

 In truth, workers frequently undertake work that has already been finished.
 By providing your communication strategy, you save your team time by letting them know where work is located.